 Invoice/s PVI’s of USD$15,000.00 which when converted at .75 = AUD$20,000.00.
 Add on PVI’s AUD$1,000.00 for Shipping and AUD$2,000.00 for GST = AUD$23,000.00.
 On cost figure of 1.15 = On cost total in USD $17,250.00.
 Times the exchange rate of .75 in SapphireOne = AUD $23,000.00.

-The Action Page is a seperate table that can be added to the major record and transaction tables.
+The Action Page is a separate table that can be added to the major records and transaction tables.
 This includes actionable items such as Calendar Reminders, Meeting Invites, Alarms, Emails, To-Do Lists, General Notes, Private Notes, Meeting Notes with Date and Time, Start and Finish stamps plus All Day Notifications.
-The Action Page can be viewed as the equivalent to CRM functionality for every major Table within SapphireOne Accounting Software.

 You can Add or Delete Actions .
-If you double click on an existing Action it will zoom in ready to modify.
+If you double click on an existing Action it will open, ready to be modified.

 - Diary Area